 SECTION 4.03.
 Election of Directors; Term: The directors shall be elected at the annual meeting of stockholders by such stockholders as have the right to vote on such election.
 Directors need not be stockholders of the Corporation.
 Unless required by the Bylaws, the election of the Board of Directors need not be by written ballot.
 Except for any directors elected by the holders of any series of Preferred Stock pursuant to a Preferred Stock Designation as provided in such Preferred Stock Designation, the members of the Board of Directors shall be divided into three classes, as nearly equal in number as possible, designated Class I, Class II and Class III.
-Class I directors shall initially serve until the first annual meeting of stockholders following the effectiveness of this Article IV Section 4.03; Class II directors shall initially serve until the third annual meeting of stockholders following the effectiveness of this Article IV Section 4.03.
+Class I directors shall initially serve until the first annual meeting of stockholders following the effectiveness of this Article IV Section 4.03; Class III directors shall initially serve until the third annual meeting of stockholders following the effectiveness of this Article IV Section 4.03.
 Commencing with the first annual meeting of stockholders following the effectiveness of this Article IV Section 4.03.
-Commencing with the first annual meeting of stockholders following the effectiveness of this Article IV Section 4.03.
-Commencing with the first annual meeting of stockholders following the effectiveness of the Article IV Section 4.03.
-Commencing with the first annual meeting of stockholders following the effectiveness of the Article IV Section 4.03.
-Commencing with the first annual meeting of stockholders following the effectiveness of the article IV Section 4.03.
-Commencing with the first annual meeting of a three-year term and until the election and qualification of their respective successors in office or their earlier resignation or removal.
+Commencing with the first annual meeting of stockholders following the effectiveness of this Article IV Section 4.03, directors of each class the term of which shall then expire shall be elected to hold office for a three-year term and until the election and qualification of their respective successors in office or their earlier resignation or removal.
 In case of any increase or decrease, from time to time, in the number of directors, the number of directors in each class shall be apportioned as nearly equal as possible.
-The Board is authorized to assign members of the Board already in office to Class I, Class III.
+The Board is authorized to assign members of the Board already in office to Class I, Class II or Class III.